Methodology

 We do not score UI polish, marketing claims, or in-app ad density.
 We do not interview product managers.
 We do not accept paid placement.
 Welling funds this research; placement is decided by the data.

 "Most app comparisons online are SEO.
-We wanted one that a registered dietitian could submit to a peer-reviewed nutrition journal — and have the methodology survive."
+We wanted one that an AI research team could submit to a peer-reviewed venue, and have the methodology survive."

 The composite weights the four sub-metrics described above, but each sub-metric is itself a composition: